azoor-desu/azoor-desu.github.io/_posts/projects/2017-05-01-Chrysalis.md

 A 2D rythm game with heavy anime influence, created for showcase at C3 AFA (Anime Festival Asia) 2017.
 The game is a mix of a Visual Novel and Rythm Game.
 Play as Seika, an aspiring idol, while she performs on various stages to gain popularity and fame.
 And there's the blue girl too I forgot what she does.

 ## **Roles and Responsibilities**
-Tech Lead | Design Lead | Gameplay Programmer
+Tech Lead | Design Lead | Game Programmer

 ## **Project Details**
 Project Duration: {{page.duration_months}} months